 Heli_Autorotate for traditional helicopters only.

 Avoid_ADSB for ADS-B based avoidance of manned aircraft.
 Should not be set-up as a pilot selectable flight mode.

 Most transmitters provide a 3 position switch but you can find instructions here for setting up a 6-position flight mode switch.

-Flight modes that use GPS-positioning data require an active GPS lock prior to takeoff.
-To see if your autopilot has acquired GPS lock, connect to a ground station or consult your autopilot’s hardware overview page to see the LED indication for GPS lock.
+Flight modes that use positioning data require valid position identification prior to takeoff.
+When using GPS, to verify if your autopilot has acquired GPS lock, connect to a ground station or consult your autopilot’s hardware overview page to see the LED indication for GPS lock.

-Requires GPS lock prior to takeoff:
+Requires valid position prior to takeoff:

-Do not require GPS lock:
+Do not require position information: